DanGoer/ip-finder/README.md

 ## General Information

 This project was created with the purpose of learning how to handle different APIs and map plugin.
-ALso to complete my class at the IBB
+Also to complete my class at the IBB

 ## Technologies Used